Second Kamal Bahadur Shah cabinet

 The Second Kamal Bahadur Shah cabinet is the 5th cabinet of Sudurpashchim Province.
 It was formed after the national level alliance was formed between the largest and second largest party of the nation, the Nepali Congress and CPN (UML) formed alliance at national level.

 History

 Kamal Bahadur Shah was appointed chief minister on 4 August 2024.
 With the support of MLAs from Nepali Congress, CPN (UML) and Nagrik Unmukti Party, Shah and six other ministers took oat on 5 August 2024.

+On July 15, 2026 the 4 ministers from CPN (UML) were sacked by chief minister Shah when they refused to back the provincial budget in the provincial parliament.